marmayogi/UTF8Map-Win/README.md

 Note that the strings for `show` operator are in Hexadecimal format embeded within angular brackets.
 Operator `show` extracts 2 bytes at a time and maps this CID (16 bit value) to a Glyph.
 The first 4 Hex digits in the 1st string is `0019` whose decimal equivalent is `25`.
 This maps to glyph `த`.

-In order to use this font `t42`, each string (created from character set of a `ttf`) should be converted into hex string which is practically impossible and therefore this font becomes futile.
+In order to use this font `t42`, each string (created from character set of a `ttf`) should be converted into hexadecimal string by hand which is practically impossible and therefore this font becomes futile.

 Now consider the following C++ code that generates a postscript program called `myNotoTamil.ps` that accesses `t42` font through postscript's `findfont` operator.